The Trump Show

-The Trump Show is a BBC documentary series about Donald Trump, the 45th President of the United States.
+The Trump Show is a BBC documentary television series about Donald Trump, the 45th President of the United States.
 It first started airing on 15 October 2020 and concluded on 19 January 2021, the day before the Inauguration of Joe Biden.

 Directed by Rob Coldstream, the series focuses on the Presidency of Donald Trump and all the controversies and challenges Trump faced in his four years in office (such as the Stormy Daniels scandal, his first impeachment trial, the COVID-19 pandemic, fabricated claims of election fraud, and the Capitol attack).
 It features interviews from Trump's friends, advisers and close observers.